uber/tchannel/golang/guide/Thrift_Hyperbahn.md

 ### Set up Hyperbahn

 Similar to the server code, create a new Hyperbahn client using hyperbahn.NewClient.
-You do not need to call Register, as the client does not have any services to register.
+You do not need to call Advertise, as the client does not have any services to advertise over Hyperbahn.

 If you have already set up an existing client for use with a server, then you do not need to do anything further.